Kai-E-Yang/QSL/README.md

 - v9 C.X.
 Apr/2021@YNU add vtk format for output data.

+- Yang Guo Dec/2022@NJU fixed some bugs for the position index.

 ## How to use it
 1, compile the program by using the makefile
 ```